LECTIO DIVINA IS ABOUT ONE THING:

 How does lectio divina work?

-Again, read the passage slowly.
-What is my response to God based upon what I have read and encountered?
-Enter into a personal dialogue with God and share your feelings of love, joy, sorrow, repentance, desire, need, etc.
+For a third time, SLOWLY read aloud the same passage of Scripture.
+What is my response to God based on what I have read?
+Enter into a personal dialogue with God and express your love, joy, sorrow, repentance, desire, need, etc. Write it down.

 Become aware of the presence of God and His love for you.